It's Hyorish: Singles and promotion

 "U-Go-Girl" was released as the primary single from album; it was made available via Mnet.com along with the second title track as one of the pre-releases.
 The song is a hip-hop dance number with its lyrical content directed towards her female fans, featuring lyrics that loosely translate to "don't be shy, show yourself boldly".
 Lee promoted the song with televised live performances on several South Korean music programs, including Music Bank, Show!
 Music Core, and Inkigayo.

 Its accompanying music video was filmed in Namyangju during the first week of July.
 An official from Mnet said that the video's concept would be "fit for the summer mood."
 Upon the video's release, however, it was met with controversy as Lee, who wore a nurse outfit in the video, was accused of representing nurses as a sexual object.
 Several scenes in the video was also criticized for resembling Christina Aguilera's work.
 The music video was soon re-uploaded and the controversial scenes were deleted.

 "Hey Mr. Big" is the second single from the album.
 It is a dance number that infuses eurodance rhythms into a electronica sound.
 Promotions for the song began in late-August as a follow-up to "U-Go-Girl".
 In contrast to the cheerful charm of the first single, "Hey Mr. Big" was described as a song that radiates sexy, lively, provocative, and sensual charms.

-Reception
+Critical reception

 Reviewing for webzine IZM, Lee Dae-hwa wrote that the album saw an improvement in musicality compared to Dark Angel, and said that a more sincere and candid story about Lee unraveled through several songs, particularly through "Lee Hyori the Invincible", "A Barbershop Daughter" and "Don't Cry".
 However, he criticized her vocals in the track "Unusual" and the rap part in the latter half of "U-Go-Girl".
 In a panel of 35 music critics organized by Seoul Shinmun and Melon, the single "U-Go-Girl" was ranked at number 41 in their list of top 100 best K-pop songs of all-time.
 Music critic Seong Hyo-sun praised the song's composition and empowering theme, as well as Lee's positioning as the narrator of the song rather than an object to be seen by someone else.